hull/hull-node/MIGRATION_0.13_0.14.md

     ```
 4. `req.hull.ship` was renamed to `req.hull.connector`
 5. `req.hull.segments` and `req.hull.users_segments` were renamed to `req.hull.usersSegments` and `req.hull.accounts_segments` was renamed to `req.hull.accountsSegments`
-6. although all routes of the connector application communicating with the platform should be using appropriate handler, if you need to use plain expressjs routes you can use `credsFromQueryMiddlewares` utility to get full `req.hull` context.
-This is a breaking change, version 0.13 was preparing `req.hull` object on `connector.setupApp` level not on the handler level.
+6. `T` prefix was removed from flow types
+7. HullClient dependency was upgraded to version 2.0.0, see changes here: https://github.com/hull/hull-client-node/blob/master/CHANGELOG.md#200
+8. `const Hull = require("hull");` is not a `HullClient` class anymore, so you need to change:
     ```js
-    const { credsFromQueryMiddlewares } = require("hull/lib/utils");
-    app.post(
-      "/custom-endpoint",
-      ...credsFromQueryMiddlewares(),
-      (req, res) => {
-        req.hull
-      }
-    );
-    ```
-7. `T` prefix was removed from flow types
-8. HullClient dependency was upgraded to version 2.0.0, see changes here: https://github.com/hull/hull-client-node/blob/master/CHANGELOG.md#200-beta1
-9. `const Hull = require("hull");` is not a `HullClient` class anymore, so you need to change:
-    ```js
     // before
     Hull.logger.transports.console.level = "debug";
     // after
     Hull.Client.logger.transports.console.level = "debug";
     ```
-10. `Hull.Middleware` or `Hull.middleware` is not available anymore, you need to use `const { clientMiddleware } = require("hull/lib/middlewares");`
+9. `Hull.Middleware` or `Hull.middleware` is not available anymore, you need to use `const { clientMiddleware } = require("hull/lib/middlewares");`
-11. `req.hull.helpers` object was removed.
+10. `req.hull.helpers` object was removed.
 Some of the helpers were moved to `utils`. `filterNotifications` helper is not available anymore, implement custom `filterUtil`.
     ```js
     // before
     app.post("/", (req, res) => {